-College-ready students who declare nursing as their major will be advised to take NURS 1104 Pre-Nursing during their first semester of enrollment after selecting nursing as a major.
-Students who earn a grade of A in the course will be awarded 50 admission points.
-Students who earn a grade of B will earn 25 admission points.
-Students earning less than a B will not receive admission points for their grade in the course.
+College-ready students who think they want to major in nursing will be advised to take NURS 1104 Pre-Nursing during their first semester of enrollment after selecting nursing as a major.
+Students who are passing Pre-Nursing with a 78% or better at midterm will be awarded 50 points.